Artsia/mycommentapp/README.md

 ### Continued development

 - Will focus more on react hooks usecases.
-I plan on creating the Youtube comment section where users can make live comments, see what other users justed commeted and edit/ delete their post.
+I plan on creating the Youtube comment section where users can make live comments, see what other users just commeted and edit/ delete their own post.

 ### Useful resources